swatika-rawat/MantisBT/Import External CSV.md

 Here is the suggested mapping of your CSV fields to the fields in MantisBT:

-Based on the fields in your CSV, here are some suggestions for custom fields in MantisBT and their data types:
+Custom fields in MantisBT and their data types:

 | field | Data Type |
 | ------ | ------ |